 As one of its potential applications, in his Hashcash paper Back referred to an electronic cash scheme called b-money, proposed by Wei Dai in 1998.
 In a quite short post, Dai proposed two protocols that share some similarities, including the notion of a shared ledger as well as pseudonymous identities based on public key infrastructure:

-1. The creation of money.
+In the first protocol, every participant maintains a (separate) database of how much money belongs to each pseudonym.
+These accounts collectively define the ownership of money, and how these accounts are updated is the subject of this protocol.1.
+The creation of money.
 Anyone can create money by broadcasting the solution to a previously unsolved computational problem.
 The only conditions are that it must be easy to determine how much computing effort it took to solve the problem and the solution must otherwise have no value, either practical or intellectual.
 The number of monetary units created is equal to the cost of the computing effort in terms of a standard basket of commodities.
-For example if a problem takes 100 hours to solve on the computer that solves it most economically, and it takes 3 standard baskets to purchase 100 hours of computing time on that computer on the open market, then upon the broadcast of the solution to that problem everyone credits the broadcaster's account by 3 units.
+For example if a problem takes 100 hours to solve on the computer that solves it most economically, and it takes 3 standard baskets to purchase 100 hours of computing time on that computer on the open market, then upon the broadcast of the solution to that problem everyone credits the broadcaster's account by 3 units.2.
+The transfer of money.
+If Alice (owner of pseudonym KA) wishes to transfer X units of money to Bob (owner of pseudonym KB), she broadcasts the message "I give X units of money to KB" signed by KA.
+Upon the broadcast of this message, everyone debits KA's account by X units and credits KB's account by X units, unless this would create a negative balance in KA's account in which case the message is ignored.

 Dai had a clever idea of turning electricity spent on computing into the function of money creation.
 Indeed, the same feature would later be a revolutionary breakthrough in Satoshi’s brainchild.
 The difference between the two is that Wei’s intention was to keep creation of monetary units directly proportional to the costs of computing.
 As he admitted in the appendix of the same paper, this was rather problematic as it implied that peers would need to agree on the cost of particular computations.
 That would be complicated by the fact that such a cost would be based on an ever-changing variable of knowledge that is asymmetric in nature across the spectrum of market/network participants.
 Satoshi solved this problem by hardcoding the unit emission rate whatever the costs of the production of blocks, and thus coins.
 The same appendix proposes, however, an alternative protocol for money creation which consists of periods divided in fours phases:

-2. Bidding.
+1. Planning.
+The account keepers compute and negotiate with each other to determine an optimal increase in the money supply for the next period.
+Whether or not the account keepers can reach a consensus, they each broadcast their money creation quota and any macroeconomic calculations done to support the figures.2.
+Bidding.
 Anyone who wants to create b-money broadcasts a bid in the form of <x, y> where x is the amount of b-money he wants to create, and y is an unsolved problem from a predetermined problem class.
-Each problem in this class should have a nominal cost (in MIPS-years say) which is publicly agreed on.
+Each problem in this class should have a nominal cost (in MIPS-years say) which is publicly agreed on.3.
+Computation.
+After seeing the bids, the ones who placed bids in the bidding phase may now solve the problems in their bids and broadcast the solutions.4.
+Money creation.
+Each account keeper accepts the highest bids (among those who actually broadcasted solutions) in terms of nominal cost per unit of b-money created and credits the bidders' accounts accordingly.

 Dai’s notion of miners declaring their willingness to mine (and thus participate in the system) at given costs of production units, designed an organic ecosystem of miners constantly joining and leaving the network, and thus demonstrating their economic calculations inherently.
 It is worth noting that as much as b-money looks like a blueprint for Bitcoin’s design, according to the email conversations available on the Internet, Satoshi was not aware of Wei’s work until shortly before publishing the white paper, when being notified of similarities by Adam Back.